 What is a Throw Pink event?

-Throw Pink is a collection of disc golf events that are held each year from March thru October with an overall mission to:
+Throw Pink is a collection of disc golf events that are held each year with an overall mission to:

 – Raise funds to help end breast cancer

 – Promote and Inspire women and girls everywhere to play disc golf